divyayush-v-20/TaskX/README.md

-# Progress Tracker
+# TaskX
-A CLI based Progress Tracker coded in C Language including User Management, Authorization and the core logic of a Progress Tracker.
+A CLI based User Task Planner coded in C Language including User Management, Authorization and the core logic of a Task Planner.

 ## Functionality
 On compiling the program, we get 2 options, to :